Jean Cameron of Glendessary

 Jean Cameron of Glendessary (c.
-1698 – 1772) was a member of the Scottish gentry and a Jacobite.
-She may have been briefly involved in the Jacobite rising of 1745, during which the Stuart heir Charles Edward attempted to reclaim the British throne for his father.

-As "Jenny Cameron", she became well-known after a number of sensationalised accounts of her life and deeds during the rising were published.
-The majority were almost entirely fictional and some were intended as anti-Stuart propaganda.
+1698 – 1772) was a member of the Scottish gentry and a Jacobite, said to have been involved in the Jacobite rising of 1745, during which Charles Edward Stuart attempted to reclaim the British throne for his father.
+Popularly known as Jenny Cameron, or Bonnie Jeanie Cameron, she became a Jacobite heroine after a number of sensationalised accounts of her life and deeds during the rising were published.

-Life
+Background

-Jean was the daughter of Allan Cameron (d. c.
+Jean Cameron was the daughter of Allan Cameron (d. c.
 1721) of Glendessary, who had previously been involved in the 1715 Jacobite rising.
-The Camerons, who held land in Morvern, were a junior branch of the family of Cameron of Lochiel, hereditary chiefs of Clan Cameron.
+The Camerons of Glendessary, who held land in Morvern, were a cadet branch of the family of Cameron of Lochiel, hereditary Chiefs of Clan Cameron, descended from Allan Cameron of Lochiel, 16th Chief.

-Jean was further connected with the Camerons of Lochiel through her mother Christian Cameron, a daughter of Sir Ewen Cameron of Lochiel by his third wife.
+Jean was further connected with the Camerons of Lochiel through her mother Christian Cameron, a daughter of Sir Ewen Cameron of Lochiel, 17th Chief by his third wife.
 She had two brothers: John (c.1715-1758) the senior brother and heir, and Allan.
-Few details of her life can be established; she is said to have married an Irish army officer called O'Neill, but was either widowed or (in some accounts) due to his "brutal" treatment divorced him, returned to Scotland, and was given back her maiden name.
+Few details of her life can be established; she is said to have married an Irish army officer called O'Neill, but was widowed and returned to Scotland.

-John Cameron had suffered from a form of disability (described as a "palsy") since childhood and Jean often acted as his agent.
+Her brother John had suffered from a form of disability (described as a "palsy") since childhood and Jean often acted as his agent.
 Jean's brothers went abroad in 1744, appointing her factor of the family estates.
-As tacksmen, holding a lease from the clan chief, the family had an obligation to raise their sub-tenants for military service at the chief's request: when in August 1745 Donald Cameron of Lochiel committed to supporting Charles Stuart, the Camerons of Glendessary were required to follow.
+As tacksmen, holding a lease from the clan chief, the family had an obligation to raise their sub-tenants for military service at the chief's request: when in August 1745, Donald Cameron of Lochiel committed to supporting Charles Stuart, the Camerons of Glendessary were required to follow.